CivicActions/agile-ms/README.md

 they had no rating or were not participating in the rating system.

 Following the principle of keeping it simple and intuitive (USDS Play
-#3), we put effort into developing new GUI wireframes that would
+#3), we put effort into developing new GUI wireframes (Req.
+4.4.2.2) that would
 clarify this terminology and rating confusion and make it a prominent part of the searching, raising it to the top.
-We also developed additional verbiage using a "plain language" approach that we hoped would clarify terminology.
+We also developed additional verbiage using a "plain language" approach that we hoped would clarify terminology (Req.
+4.4.2.4).

 Since we had developed a prototype early on, we were able to iterate on our prototype in each user interview with screen-sharing technology